by Stormi Scott

 Why Does Business Credit Matter?

-If your company has strong business credit, it can affect not just your ability to get loans from traditional lenders but lines of credit with suppliers and trust from vendors.
 Depending on the industry in which you are working, your potential customers might be more confident working with a company that has a good business credit score.
 Business credit scores are not private anyone with the know-how can check a company's credit score.

 Remember, too, that the better your business credit score, the better interest rates will be.
 Having bad business credit can result in high-interest rates or not loan offers at all.
-In short, bad business credit has the potential to limit your company's growth potential.

-Steps To Building Credit
+5 Simple Steps To Building Credit

 The process by which a company builds credit is not rocket science: they need to open commercial credit accounts and pay their bills on time.
 However, several steps need to be completed before they can get commercial credit accounts in the first place.
 To make it much easier to get business credit, make sure your business is correctly set up.